JnnyRdng/dl-portfolio/src/content/work/red-bull-doodle-art.md

 ![Frame from the video {320x640}](/static/images/red-bull-doodle/frame_345.jpg)
 :::

 The animation itself was developed with the internal Red Bull team, adding in flourishes common in the Doodle Art competition entries, whilst .
-The final video went live on the main Red Bull brand TikTok channel, with millions of views..
+The final video went live on the main Red Bull brand TikTok channel, with millions of views.

 :::crew
+Director: Dan Lester
-Director, Animation: Dan Lester
+Animation: Dan Lester
 Producer: Sami Young
 Assistant Producer: Sophia Marchington
+Client: Red Bull
+Production company: Heehaw
 :::